 Publishing your company’s own newsletter is an effective marketing tactic, but you can reach only people already on your house list.
 To place your company, products, and services in front of an engaged, motivated audience, and to increase brand awareness and engagement opportunities, many industrial marketers are advertising in respected and trusted industry newsletters.

 Subscribers use e-newsletters as a resource for timely information and to stay current with new technologies, product applications, and suppliers during the buying process.
-Forty-five percent of technical professionals subscribe to three or more free e-newsletters, according to the “2017 Digital Media Use in the Industrial Sector” research report from IEEE GlobalSpec Media Solutions.
+Forty-five percent of technical professionals subscribe to three or more free e-newsletters, according to the “2017 Digital Media Use in the Industrial Sector” research report from GlobalSpec Media Solutions.

 E-newsletter advertising is a great way for industrial marketers to connect with and influence their target audience.
 Your efforts, however, will only be as effective as your ad’s copy, image, and call-to-action.
 Follow these best practices to create compelling and noticeable advertisements that encourage readers to take action.

 Your goals will determine what kind of ad you produce and drive all creative and content decisions.

 For example, if your goal is to drive engagement opportunities, consider a product-specific ad that focuses on a particular product’s benefits and how it can solve a problem or help a reader do a job more effectively.
 These types of ads will interest a prospect that is at the stage of their buying cycle when they are evaluating or comparing different products.

 On the other hand, newsletter ads can be used to reach readers early in their buy cycle who aren’t quite ready to make a decision.
 These prospects will be more interested in educational ads that promote white papers, technical articles, and other relevant content.
 Such ads can help educate readers about your products or trends in the industry while helping you build brand awareness.

 Write Compelling Headlines